xotahal/react-native-material-ui/docs/ActionButton.md

     * If specified it'll be shown before text
     */
     icon: PropTypes.string,
     /**
+    * Leave it empty if you don't want any transition after press.
+Otherwise, it will be trnasform
+    * to another view - depends on transition value.
+    */
+    transition: PropTypes.oneOf(['toolbar', 'speedDial']),
+    /**
     * You can overide any style for this button
     */